Places to visit in Murudeshwar - A Travel guide

 Views from 18th floor of Gopuram (Click to enlarge)

-Murudeshwar Temple is located in between the Shiva statue and the Gopuram.
+Murudeshwar Temple is located between the Shiva statue and the Gopuram.
 The temple and the Gopuram have the same entry points.
 The granite temple is built in age-old Dravidian style architecture and is also known as the Kethappa Narayan Temple.
 While the temple is modernized, the sanctum sanctorum is still dark and ancient.
-The main deity in the Murudeshwar temple is that of Sri Mridesa Linga, also called as Murudeshwar.
+The main deity in the Murudeshwar temple is Sri Mridesa Linga, also called as Murudeshwar.
 A piece of Atma-linga believed to be thrown here by Ravana is buried 2 feet below the ground level in the sanctum sanctorum of the temple.
-Thousands of pilgrims and Lord Shiva devotees flock this temple daily.
+Thousands of pilgrims and Lord Shiva devotees flock to this place to visit in Murudeshwar daily.

 Note: Entrance to the temple is free of cost.
 However, if you want to perform any Abhishek (religious ritual), you will be charged for that.
 You will have to remove your footwear before entering the temple.
 Do not forget to buy the tasty laddus (sweet) as prasad (food offering) sold outside the temple (INR 20 for 1 big laddu).